Sharp Generalization for Nonparametric Regression in Interpolation Space by Over-Parameterized Neural Networks Trained with Preconditioned Gradient Descent and Early Stopping: Roadmap of Proofs

+Second, based on such novel decomposition in Theorem~\ref{theorem:bounded-NN-class-informal}, a new technique based on local Rademacher complexity is developed to tightly bound the Rademacher complexity of the function class comprising all the neural network functions obtained by PGD iterations, leading to the sharp bound for the regression risk in Theorem~\ref{theorem:LRC-population-NN-eigenvalue-informal}.

-Second, our results indicate that PGD can be another way of avoiding the usual linear regime of NTK and obtaining sharper generalization bound, because PGD induces a different kernel with lower kernel complexity during the training than the regular NTK (\ref{eq:kernel-two-layer}) induced by the network architecture trained by regular GD.
-In fact, Theorem~\ref{theorem:bounded-NN-class} shows that the kernel induced by the neural network (\ref{eq:two-layer-nn}) trained with PGD can be approximated by $\Kint$ with high probability.
-As explained in ``Significance of Theorem~\ref{theorem:minimax-nonparametric-regression-Kint}'', the kernel complexity of $\Kint$ is lower than that of $K$, leading to the sharper rate of the risk (\ref{eq:minimax-nonparametric-regression-Kint}) by PGD.
+Our results indicate that PGD is another way of escaping the usual linear regime of NTK and obtaining sharper generalization bound, because PGD induces a different kernel, the integral kernel $\Kint$, with lower kernel complexity during the training than the regular NTK (\ref{eq:kernel-two-layer}) induced by the regular GD on the two-layer NN (\ref{eq:two-layer-nn}).